-About two years ago, a small vessel under English colours was plundered by some of the inhabitants of the Low Islands, which were then under the dominion of the Queen of Tahiti.
+About two years ago, a small yessel under English colours was plundered by some of the inhabitants of the Low Islands. which were then under the dominion of the Queen of Tahiti.
 It was believed that the perpetrators were instigated to this act by some indiscreet laws issued by her majesty.
 The British government demanded compensation; which was acceded to, and a sum of nearly three thousand dollars was agreed to be paid on the first of last September.
 The Commodore at Lima ordered Captain Fitz Roy to inquire concerning this debt, and to demand satisfaction if it were not paid.
-Captain Fitz Roy accordingly requested an interview with the Queen Pomare, since famous from the ill-treatment she has received from the French; and a parliament was held to consider the question, at which all the principal chiefs of the island, and the queen, were assembled.
-I will not attempt to describe what took place after the interesting account given by Captain Fitz Roy.
-The money, it appeared, had not been paid; perhaps the alleged reasons were rather equivocal; but otherwise I cannot sufficiently express our general surprise at the extreme good sense, the reasoning powers, moderation, candour, and prompt resolulution, which were displayed on all sides.
-I believe we all left the meeting with a very different opinion of the Tahitians, from what we entertained when we entered.
-The chiefs and people resolved to subscribe and complete the sum which was wanting; Captain Fitz Roy urged that it was hard that their private property should be sacrificed for the crimes of distant islanders.
-They replied, that they were grateful for his consideration, but that Pomare was their Queen, and that they were determined to help her in this her difficulty.
-This resolution and its prompt execution, for a book was opened early the next morning, made a perfect conclusion to this very remarkable scene of loyalty and good feeling.
+Captain Fitz Roy accordingly requested an interview with the Queen Pomarre, since famous from the ill-treatment she has received from the French ; and a parliament was held to consider the question, at which all the principal chiefs of the island, and the queen, were assembled.
+I will not attempt to describe what took place, after the interesting account given by Captain Fitz Roy.
+The money, it appeared, had not been paid ; perhaps the alleged reasons were rather equivocal; but otherwise I cannot sufficiently express our general surprise at the extreme good sense, the reasoning powers, moderation, candour, and prompt resolution, which were displayed on al isoles.
+I believe we all left the meeting with a very different option of the Tahlitans, from what we entertained when we entered.
+The chiefs and people resolved to subscribe and complete the sum which was warning; Captain Fiz Loy urged that it was hard that their pirvate property should be sarified of the crimes of distant islanders.
+They replied, that they were grateful for his consideration, but that Pomarre was using this resolution and its prompt execution, for a book was opened early the next morning, made a perfect conclusion to this very remarkable sense of loyalty and good feeling.

-After the main discussion was ended, several of the chiefs tock the opportunity of asking Captain Fitz Roy many intelligent questions on international customs and laws, relating to the treatment of ships and foreigners.
-On some points, as soon as the decision was made, the law was issued verbally on the spot.
-This Tahitian parliament lasted for several hours; and when it was over Captain Fitz Roy invited

-Queen Pomare to pay the Beagle a visit.
+After the main discussion was caled, several of the chiefs took the opportunity of asking Captain Fitz Roy many intelligent questions on international eutoms and laws, relating to the tractment of abips and foreigners.
+On some points, as soon as the decision was made, the law was issued vertaily on the spot.
+This Tahitan parliment lasted for several hours; and when it was over Captain Fitz Roy invited Queen Pomarre to pay the Beagle a visit.

-November 25th.-In the evening four boats were sent for her majesty; the ship was dressed with flags, and the yards manned on her coming on board.
-She was accompanied by most of the chiefs.
-The behaviour of all was very proper: they begged for nothing, and seemed much pleased with Captain Fitz Roy's presents.
+Noremetre 25.6.-In the evening four boats were sent for her mighely it the ship was dressed with flags, and the yards manned on her coming on board.
+She was accompanied by most of the heide.
+The behaviour of all was very proper: the begged for nothing, and seemed much pleased with Captain Fitz Roy's present.
 The Queen is a large awkward woman, without any beauty, grace, or dignity.
-She has only one royal attribute; a perfect immovability of expression under all circumstances, and that rather a sullen one.
-The rockets were most admired; and a deep "Oh!" could be heard from the shore, all round the dark bay, after each explosion.
-The sailors' songs were also much admired; and the Queen said she thought that one of the most boisterous ones certainly could not be a hymn!
-The royal party did not return on shore till past midnight.
+She has only one royal attribute a perfect immoveshilly of expression under all crementances, and that rather a sullen one.
+The rockets were most admired ; and due of 0.1^{11} would be hard from the slove, all round the dark bay, after each explosion.
+The sullor's songs were also much domired ; and the queen said she thought that one of the most boisterous ones certainly could not be a hymn.1 The royal party did not return on shore till part midnight.

-November 26th.-In the evening, with a gentle land-breeze, a course was steered for New Zealand; and as the sun set, we had a farewell view of the mountains of Tahiti-the island to which every voyager has offered up his tribute of admiration.
+26th.-In the evening, with a gentle land-breeze, a course was steered for New Zealand; and as the sun set, we had a farewell view of the mountains of Tahiti-the island to which every voyager has offered up his tribute of admiration.